 Causes you support?
 We endorse Alley Cat Allies.
 Cats like Bulfinch are put down in shelters every day because they aren’t treated like the wild animals that they are.
-Though Bul isn’t feral, we don’t think other cats should be measured against him (yes, Bulfinch is the pinnacle of all cats here).
+Ecological xenophobia affects their lives.
+Though Bul isn’t feral (and that is a loaded term), we don’t think other cats should be measured against him (yes, Bulfinch is the pinnacle of all cats here).

 There’s an error in my book (grammar, syntax, spelling, formatting, etc.).
 Complain to us about it!
 Gabbler may have edited the damn thing but there is only so much damage control a mortal human can do.
 But drop an email with ‘Is Gabbler Slacking?’ in the Subject and we’ll see if we did it on purpose or not.
 (There have actually been a lot of issues with the footnote formatting in the Smashwords and their affiliate sellers’ versions.
 Please let us know if you have any issues and our team can either fix the problem or make amends).

 Oh, and thanks for pointing out our flaws.
 Keeps us humble.
 Jerk.

 But seriously, thanks for telling us our fly is down: HeckleTheRingmaster @ circodelherreroseries . com [sans spaces]